shimming-toolbox/shimming-toolbox/docs/source/3_contributing/CONTRIBUTING.rst

 First off, thanks for taking the time to contribute to our project! 🎉

-When contributing to this repository, please first discuss the change you wish to make by opening a new `GitHub issue <https://github.com/shimming-toolbox/shimming-toolbox-py/issues>`_.
+When contributing to this repository, please first discuss the change you wish to make by opening a new `GitHub issue <https://github.com/shimming-toolbox/shimming-toolbox-py/issues>`_ with one of the templates.

 Contributions relating to content of the Github repository can be submitted through `GitHub pull requests <https://github.com/shimming-toolbox/shimming-toolbox-py/pulls>`_ (PR).

 PR for bug fixes or new features should be based on the `master <https://github.com/shimming-toolbox/shimming-toolbox-py/tree/master>`_ branch.

-The following Github documentation may be useful:
+The following GitHub documentation may be useful:

 -   See `Using Pull Requests <https://help.github.com/articles/using-pull-requests>`_ for more information about Pull Requests.
 -   See `Forking a repository <http://help.github.com/forking/>`_ for an introduction to forking a repository.